 will apply.
 It is doubtful that we will get to every

 deserving veteran in time.
-Over 120 WWII Veterans have
+100's of Veterans have

 passed away while patiently waiting their turn.
 Hundreds